ClarityNLP/ClarityNLP/docs/algorithms/value_extraction.rst

 Result Filters
 --------------

-Clarity filters numerical results by user-specified min and max values.
+ClarityNLP filters numerical results by user-specified min and max values.
 Any results that fall outside of the interval ``[min, max]`` are discarded.
 Any numeric value is accepted if these limits are not specified.